-The CNMR brings together UCLH and UCL to support and enable nurses and midwives in developing world-class quality of care research.
+The CNMR brings together UCLH and UCL to support and enable nurses, midwives and Allied Health Professonals in developing world-class quality of care research.
 It is located in, and funded by, the UCLH/UCL Biomedical Research Centre.

-The CNMR aims to establish a formal Clinical Academic Pathway to develop clinical and academic research leadership for nurses and midwives at UCLH and UCL.
-It includes a resource centre to facilitate all nurses and midwives employed by UCLH and UCL wishing to engage in developing evidence-based practice.
+The CNMR aims to establish a formal Clinical Academic Pathway to develop clinical and academic research leadership for nurses, midwives, and Allied Health Professionals at UCLH and UCL.
+It includes a resource centre to facilitate all nurses, midwives, and Allied Health Professionals employed by UCLH and UCL wishing to engage in developing evidence-based practice.

 The CNMR seeks to encourage a process of individual and institutional development that will lead to higher levels of skills and greater ability to perform useful research in partnership with patients, academics and clinicians.

 Women, couples and health professionals' experiences of pregnancy, labour and postpartum after assisted reproduction in Barcelona, Spain

 RDS London and the NIHR Trainees Co-ordinating Centre (TCC) will be holding a Fellowship Information Afternoon for people intending to apply for the January 2017 round of the NIHR Fellowship Programme.

 Cardiovascular autonomic dysfunction is a common part of many neurological disorders and is often the most disabling part of the disorder.
 The lecture will focus on common clinical challenges in neurorehabilitation; orthostatic hypotension, autonomically mediated (or reflex) syncope, post-prandial hypotension, exercise related hypotension, supine hypertension, autonomic dysreflexia and postural tachycardia syndrome (PoTS), and how to manage these using both non-pharmacological measurements and pharmacological measurements.